 The Transcendental Meditation technique is easy for children to practice because it does not require focus or concentration, and children can practice it without having to sit perfectly still.
 Even children with symptoms of ADHD can practice this meditation successfully.

 Because the TM program is validated by hundreds of scientific research studies, parents and educators can feel confident that the program is safe and reliable.
 It’s well established that the TM program can help children cope with stress and improve learning ability and behavior.
-Over 150,000 school children around the world have learned the TM technique in the past three years alone, and the program has been successfully used in the classroom for 40 years.
+Hundreds of thousands of children around the world have learned the TM technique, and the program has been successfully used in the classroom for 40 years.

 Adolescent who learned TM, compared to control, showed decreased absenteeism, school rule infractions, and suspension days.